Dactyly: Oligodactyly

-Oligodactyly (from Greek "few") is having too few digits when not caused by an amputation.
+Oligodactyly (from Greek ὀλίγος (olígos), meaning "few") is having too few digits when not caused by an amputation.
 It is sometimes incorrectly called hypodactyly or confused with aphalangia, the absence of the phalanx bone on one or (commonly) more digits.
 When all the digits on a hand or foot are absent, it is referred to as adactyly.

 Ectrodactyly

 Ectrodactyly, also known as split-hand malformation, is the congenital absence of one or more central digits of the hands and feet.
 Consequently, it is a form of oligodactyly.
 News anchor Bree Walker is probably the best-known person with this condition, which affects about one in 91,000 people.
 It is conspicuously more common in the Vadoma in Zimbabwe.

 Clinodactyly

 Clinodactyly is a medical term describing the curvature of a digit (a finger or toe) in the plane of the palm, most commonly the fifth finger (the "little finger") towards the adjacent fourth finger (the "ring finger").
 It is a fairly common isolated anomaly which often goes unnoticed, but also occurs in combination with other abnormalities in certain genetic syndromes, such as Down syndrome, Turner syndrome and Cornelia de Lange syndrome.